 To run better meetings with your team:

 - Be choosy about your meetings.
 Not all meetings are created alike, so be selective about what your team spends time meeting about.
-For example, if your team spends too long discussing project updates every day, consider setting up a standup meeting for through team chat.
+For example, if your team spends too long discussing project updates every day, consider setting up a standup meeting for that through team chat.
 It is more efficient, and frees up time you can spend on reflection & improvement meetings that actually improve your team’s cohesion.

 - Be intentional with meeting spaces.
 Conference rooms can be intimidating and isolating.
 Host the meeting in a breakroom, outside on a park bench, or even in an open distraction-free space within the office.